Algiers (1938 film): Production

-The first version of the script was rejected by the Production Code Administration (PCA) because the leading ladies were portrayed as "kept women," and because of references to prostitution and the promiscuity of the lead character.
+The first version of the script was rejected by Joseph Breen, the head of Production Code Administration (PCA), because the leading ladies were portrayed as "kept women," and because of references to prostitution and the promiscuity of the lead character.
 The PCA objected to Pepe's suicide and demanded a script change; in the film, Pepe is shot dead by the police, who think that he is trying to escape.
+To tone down the script, Wanger hired James M. Cain to rewrite the first twenty minutes and later John Howard Lawson to intensify the central romance.

 Backgrounds and exteriors were shot in Algiers and integrated into the film by cinematographer James Wong Howe.

-United Artists had considered Ingrid Bergman, Dolores del Río and Sylvia Sidney for the female lead, but according to Charles Boyer, he met Hedy Lamarr at a party and introduced her to Wanger as a possibility.
+United Artists had considered Ingrid Bergman, Dolores del Río and Sylvia Sidney for the female lead.
+Sidney, who was under contract to Wanger, turned down the role.
+According to Charles Boyer, he met Hedy Lamarr at a party and introduced her to Wanger as a possibility.
 She was already known for her appearance in the 1933 Czech film Ecstasy, in which she appeared totally nude.
 However, director John Cromwell felt that Lamarr, who was cast in her first Hollywood feature, lacked acting talent, later saying: "After you've been in the business for a time, you can tell easily enough right when you meet them.
 I could sense her inadequacy, Wanger could sense it, and I could see Boyer getting worried even before we started talking behind Hedy's back. ...
 Sometimes the word personality is interchangeable with presence although they aren't the same thing.
 But the principle applies, and Hedy also had no personality.
 How could they think she could become a second Garbo?...I'll take some credit for making her acting passable but can only share credit with Boyer fifty-fifty."

 Boyer did not enjoy his work on Algiers.
 He later said: "An actor never likes to copy another's style, and here I was copying Jean Gabin, one of the best."
 Boyer also said that Cromwell "would run a scene from the original and insist we do it exactly that way—terrible, a perfectly terrible way to work."
 However, Cromwell said that Boyer "never appreciated how different his own Pepe was from Gabin's.
 Boyer showed something like genius to make it different.
 It was a triumph of nuance.
 The shots are the same, the dialogue has the same meaning, but Boyer's Pepe and Gabin's Pepe are two different fellows but in the same predicament."

 Reception

+Box office

+The film earned $951,801 at the box office, which netted a profit of $150,466 (nearly $3.5 million in 2025).